chunyenHuang/beastie/statusCodes.md

 304 Not Modified
 305 Use Proxy
 306 Unused
-307 Temporary Redirect `This is temporarly moved, don't update your bookmarks.`
+307 Temporary Redirect `This is temporary moved, don't update your bookmarks.`
 ## Client Error
 400 Bad Request `Server didn't understand the URL you gave it.` 401 Unauthorized `Must be authenticated`